Tag Archives: MR9

 Preferred Services

 Add your clients’ standing orders to their contact profiles.
-Then you can use Prefill Services on a case, job, or invoice to easily select all of the service items a client expects.
+Then you can use Prefill Services on an order or invoice to easily select all of the service items a client expects.

-When listing which service items are included in a contact’s standing orders, you can also include relevant details like how many units of an item they usually order, how many business days the order is due in (MR9 will calculate the due date for a specific job excluding weekends and holidays), the delivery method, their preference on rush deliveries, and any additional instructions for the service item.
-Any information entered here will appear as the default for jobs ordered by the contact and can be overridden in individual jobs.
+When listing which service items are included in a contact’s standing orders, you can also include relevant details — such as how many units of an item they usually order, how many business days the order is due in (MR9 will calculate the due date for a specific job excluding weekends and holidays), the delivery method, their preference on rush deliveries, and any additional instructions for the service item.
+Any information entered here will appear as the default for records ordered by the contact and can be overridden in individual parts.

 Anniversaries

-You can use Anniversary Inquiry to print labels for cards to send to clients celebrating upcoming anniversaries.
+You can use Anniversary Inquiry to print labels for cards to send to clients celebrating upcoming anniversaries based on these saved dates.

 Award Points